Product thinking

 A system like this could try to detect the mismatch itself.
 It might notice that one team is using "ready" to mean feature-complete, while another means support-trained and customer-safe.
 It might show likely consequences: duplicate work, incompatible APIs, launch delay, customer confusion, or a late change in ownership.

-Then it would ask for a source-of-truth decision.
+Then it would ask for a clear decision.
 Which definition are we using?
 Who owns the boundary?
 What needs to change in the doc, roadmap, tickets, and team follow-ups so the decision becomes real?

 The useful shift is catching the hidden ambiguity before the organization spends weeks executing different plans under the same label.